Sunny-117/vite-plugin-oxc/README.md

 # vite-plugin-oxc

+[!IMPORTANT] This package is deprecated.
+Please use @vitejs/plugin-react instead, which automatically enables Oxc-based Fast Refresh transform on rolldown-vite.

 🚀 **Blazing Fast** Oxc integration for Vite - Transform, resolve, and minify your code with the power of Rust.

 ## Features